-schools under her belt, Davies took a seconded post with Swansea local authority on the schoolimprovement team, staying for four years after the council made the role permanent in order to keep her on.
-Missing pupils, Davies then became deputy headteacher at Waunarlwydd Primary School on the idyllic Gower Peninsula in the for schools in fair funding
+schools under her belt, Davies took a seconded post with Swansea local authority on the school-improvement team, staying for four years after the council made the role permanent in order to keep her on.
+Missing pupils, Davies then became deputy headteacher at Waunarlwydd Primary School on the idyllic Gower Peninsula in the early 2000s, joining the NAHT at the same time.
+This third - and final - school would become the site for her innovation and drive.